Problem

 Solution

 Employ a pipeline or orchestration of multiple AI models, each specialized for different parts of a complex task.
+Different models excel at different cognitive tasks—specialization beats generalization.
 For code editing, this could involve:

 - A retrieval model to gather relevant context from the codebase.